okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/user-query/index.md

 > **Note:** For optimal performance, Okta recommends using a [search](#search-users) parameter instead.
 See [Search users](#search-users).

 The `q` parameter checks the prefix of the profile property (`startWith` method) to find all matches against any of the three profile properties.
 The matching method isn't case-sensitive.
-The find users query can use limits (`limit`) but doesn't support pagination (`after`).
+The find users query can use limits (`limit`), but doesn't support pagination (`after`).
 See [Limits and pagination](#limits-and-pagination).

 > **Note:** If you're using the `q` parameter, the default limit is 10 users.